 11 Feb.
 Today’s aim was to get back on the trail where I left it in Arthur’s Pass.
 However the intercity bus and the train were fully booked, so it was going to depend on my success hitching the two hours from Christchurch.

 With road works on state highway 73 the shuttle was running about half an hour late and it was 17:10 by the time I started walking from the footbridge.
 The afternoon was very warm so I was fortunate in a way to be walking late.
 The track quickly adopted the river bed and two walkers (Sasha and Jen) coming the other way commented how boldery the route was.
-River travel is one terrain where boots win over trail shoes which most walkers wear.
-While trail shoes suit the long distance US trails, You can move much faster along NZ rivers with decent ankle support and rigid soles, especially when carrying a decent load.
+River travel is one terrain where boots win over the trail shoes which most walkers wear.
+While trail shoes suit the long distance US trails, You can move much faster along NZ rivers with decent ankle support and rigid soles, especially when carrying a loaded pack.

-Concurrent activity of boiling water while I got the tent up meant I had eaten my dehy beef burginion, had a mug of tea and in my sleeping bag by 21:00 with time to catch up with Katrina and Mark.
+Concurrent activity of boiling water while I got the tent up meant I had eaten my dehy beef bourguignon, had a mug of tea and in my sleeping bag by 21:00 with time to catch up with Katrina and Mark.

 The Deception Valley Route is described on the DOC website.